anranlee99/Guessing-Game/README.md

 # Guessing-Game
-A game that let's the player subconsciously learn binary search
+A game that lets the player subconsciously learn binary search